puppeteer/puppeteer/docs/api/puppeteer.configuration.md

 # Configuration interface

-Defines options to configure Puppeteer's behavior during installation and runtime.

-See individual properties for more information.

-#### Signature:
+### Signature:

 ```typescript
 export interface Configuration
 ```

+Defines options to configure Puppeteer's behavior during installation and runtime.

+See individual properties for more information.

 ## Properties